pvsailatha711/Bitcoin-Price-Prediction-using-RNN-and-LSTM/README.md

 6. **Real-Time Sentiment**: Integrate live Twitter sentiment analysis for dynamic predictions
 7. **External Factors**: Include macroeconomic indicators, regulatory news, and market events

-## Usage

-To run this project:

-1. Clone the repository
-2. Install required dependencies: `pip install tensorflow keras pandas numpy scikit-learn matplotlib`
-3. Download the Bitcoin price dataset (BTC-USD.csv)
-4. Open and run the Jupyter notebook: `bitcoin-price-prediction-using-rnn-and-lstm.ipynb`

-## Disclaimer

-This project is for educational and research purposes only.
-Cryptocurrency markets are highly volatile and unpredictable.
-The predictions made by this model should not be used as financial advice or for making investment decisions.
-Always conduct thorough research and consult with financial professionals before investing.

-## License

-This project is available for educational and research purposes.

 ## Acknowledgments

 Dataset sourced from Yahoo Finance (BTC-USD historical data) and Twitter sentiment data for Bitcoin-related discussions.